 I visited King’s Meadows in 2017.
-Before I visited, I could find no record of where the convict depôt was located, and even if I had found it, there would have been nothing above ground to show.
+Before I visited, I could find no record of where the convict depôt was located, and now I know if I had stood right on top of it, there would have been nothing above ground for me to see back then.
 So I found some parkland in the region near a light industrial zone that I chose this as being the closest I would get to the James Dyson convict experience for this area:—

 However, thanks to some superb detective work by local historian and surveyor John Dent that was presented to the Launceston Historical Society in February 2018, followed up by an archaeological dig later in this year, I now know a lot more about the King’s Meadows Convict station then I did before.
 More to the point, the Convict Station has been located, even if it will soon disappear again, this time forever under the foundations of a new housing development:—

 “Constructed in 1837, the Kings Meadow Convict Station housed more than 150 convicts, as well as officials and military personnel.

 It was built to assist with the Evandale to Launceston Water Scheme, which proved to be unsuccessful.
 The structure, which was about 40 by 40 metres, was abandoned as a convict station the in early 1840s, before being sold to a private landowner in 1854.”

 But the icing on the cake to this story is the discovery of the artefacts associated with this site, including a convict hat, of a design hitherto completely unknown.